 Multiplay Hosting support

 Multiplayer Services sessions are compatible with Multiplay Hosting.
-The Multiplayer Services package provides out-of-the-box support for Multiplay Hosting's SQP query protocol.
+The Multiplayer Services package provides out-of-the-box support for Multiplay Hosting's Server query protocol.

 The easiest way to allocate a server on Multiplay Hosting is to use and configure it through Unity Matchmaker, which automatically allocates the game server.
 Unity's Multiplayer Services package helps with configuring the required hooks in Multiplay Hosting.

-The following code demonstrates how to start a session on the server:
+The following code demonstrates how to start an SQP-backed session on the server:

 var sessionManagerOptions = new MultiplaySessionManagerOptions()